Houssine Kharja

 Houssine Kharja (حسين خرجة; born 9 November 1982) is a Moroccan former professional footballer who played as an attacking midfielder.

-Born in France, he spent most of his career in Italy after starting out his senior career at Sporting CP, amassing Serie A totals of 117 games and 13 goals.
-He represented in the competition A.S.
-Roma, Internazionale and Fiorentina, amongst other clubs.
+Born in France, he spent most of his career in Italy after starting out on his senior career at Sporting CP.
+In the Serie A he played for a number of clubs, including A.S.
+Roma, Internazionale and Fiorentina, making a total of 117 appearances and scoring 13 goals.

 At international level, he represented the Morocco national team earning 78 caps and scoring 13 goals between 2003 and 2015.

 Club career

 Youth

 Kharja began his career with Paris Saint-Germain's youth side and in 1998 he joined Gazélec Ajaccio.

 Portugal

 In 2000 he joined the Portuguese side Sporting CP.